Leafenzo/Leafenzo/README.md

 Leah Lycorea

-- learning how to mod Minecraft and write with Java :D
+- It's safe to say I'm a pretty proficient Minecraft modder at this point

-- also currently working on some personal projects (MWVNU, Tundralare, URSA System)
+- Java and Bash dev with three years of an experience and a focus on collaborative work